danriedl/engular/packages/upgrade/static/PACKAGE.md

-Supports the upgrade path from AngularJS to Angular, allowing components and services from both systems to be used in the same application.
+Supports the upgrade path from EngularJS to Engular, allowing components and services from both systems to be used in the same application.